Top 10 Hardest Songs to Play on DrumsAny songs you just can't play on drums? Check and see if they are on the list and add them if they aren't.

 One does not simply think that other songs can be as difficult as this.

-Lol what is wrong with people a Blink 182 song in front of a Dream Theater song.
-Also who the hell said Lars Ulrich can actually play drums, (Metallica fanboys).
+Lol, what is wrong with people?
+A Blink 182 song in front of a Dream Theater song.
+Also, who the hell said Lars Ulrich can actually play drums?
+(Metallica fanboys).

 go listen to La Villa Strangiato, which is higher on the list), it's certainly harder than Tom Sawyer - I learned that in a month, after playing drums for only a year.